anishnya/anishnya/README.md

 Hi, my name is Anish Nyayachavadi.
-I'm currently a senior studying Computer Science at the University of Michigan.
-I enjoy contributing to open source projects and I'm a big Chicago sports fan (Da Bears 🐻).
+I am a senior studying Computer Science at the Univeristy of Michigan.
+Additionally, I am Student Web Applications Developer at the Univerity of Michigan's Instructional Technology Services (@CAEN).
+During my free time, I enjoy contributing to open source projects (@arrow-py) and pursing research interests in the areas of Distributed Systems and Machine Learning.